ishratur/TodoList/README.md

 I am interested in this project, because it will help me in applying my skills acquired in class.
 I will be able to use my own application when keeping track of the list of tasks that I need to finish, instead of using a third party application.
 Also as I understand concepts more firmly, I can make better changes to my application.
+More advanced features will be added in future.
 ## User Stories